isaacharrisholt/supawright/README.md

 function.

 The `generators` object is a record of Postgres types to functions that return a value of that type.
-The harness will use these functions to generate fake data for any columns that are not nullable and do not have a default value.
+Supawright will use these functions to generate fake data for any columns that are not nullable and do not have a default value.

 If you're using user defined types, specify the `USER-DEFINED` type name in the `generators` object.
 This will be used for enums, for example.

 The `overrides` object is a record of schema names to a record of table names to functions that return a record of column names to values.
-The harness will use these functions to create records in the database.
-These return an array of `Fixtures` which Supawright will use to record the records it has created.
+Supawright will use these functions to create records in the database.
+These return an array of `Fixture`s which Supawright will use to record the records it has created.

 This is useful if you use a database trigger to populate certain tables and need to run custom code to activate the trigger.